U.S. Bank Stadium, Home of the NFL’s Minnesota Vikings

 Structural thermal breaks attach to 34 of these cantilevered support tubes in mounting the video sign board to the stadium’s superstructure.

-U.S. Bank Stadium prevents condensation and rust on interior steelwork of massive video board using structural thermal breaks.
+U.S. Bank Stadium prevents condensation on interior steelwork of massive video board using structural thermal breaks.

 Supporting the 3000 sq ft (279 sq m) video board of the new U.S. Bank Stadium—home of the NFL’s Minnesota Vikings—required more of its architects and engineers than calculating load and moments of the steel support structure; they also needed to prevent the structure from forming condensation and rust on the warm interior side of the insulated building envelope due to thermal bridging during frigid winter months.
 Structural thermal breaks provided the answer.